Blanket primary: Comparison

 Compared to other primary systems, the blanket primary is less restrictive for voters because it does not limit them to selecting from only one party's candidates.
-Mainstream political parties, however, many see this as a disadvantage because it discourages party loyalty, especially among moderate voters who do not identify strongly with any party.
+Mainstream political parties, however, may see this as a disadvantage because it discourages party loyalty, especially among moderate voters who do not identify strongly with any party.
 The system also has potential for tactical voting: Voters opposed to one party might disingenuously choose a weaker candidate from that party, setting the candidate up to lose in the general election.